Today we’ll be looking at exercising dogs after spaying.

 Complications – When To Seek A Vet’s Advice.

 Too much exercise or getting the wound dirty may result in the stitches opening or your dog getting infected.
 If you notice any of the signs below, seek professional advice.

 How Soon Can I Walk My Dog After Spaying?

 You can take your dog on a short walk 2-3 days after surgery.
 However, you must keep her on a leash and watch for signs of fatigue or tiredness.

-Neutering and spaying require the same recovery period although for females, the incision area is more extensive and the procedure more invasive, so you may find females need more rest after being spayed.
+Neutering and spaying require the same recovery period.
+However, the incision area is more extensive and the procedure more invasive for females, so you may find females need more rest after spaying.

 Some Alternatives to Walking – 7 Gentle Activities to do at Home

-Below are seven alternatives to walks that will entertain your pup until they get back to normal.
+Below are seven walk alternatives that will entertain your pup until they get back to normal.

-Stuffed kongs – What dogs don’t love a treat stuffed toy and they are a great way to take your dog’s mind off their buster collar or if you need to leave them alone for a couple of hours.
-Just remember after neutering or spaying, your dog may experience some weight gain, so stick to low fat treats.
+Stuffed kongs – What dogs don’t love a treat stuffed toy?
+They are a great way to take your dog’s mind off their buster collar or if you need to leave them alone for a couple of hours.

 Your dog will experience discomfort for a few days after the operation; if they are still in pain after a week, you should consult your vet.